ashblue/fluid-behavior-tree/README.md

 # fluid-behavior-tree

-@TODO Make sure copy / paste examples work correctly (custom node tutorial, splicing, quick start snippet).

 A pure code behavior tree micro-framework built for Unity3D projects.
 Granting developers the power to dictate their GUI presentation.
 Inspired by Fluent Behavior Tree.

 **Highlights**

-* Extendible, write your own custom re-usable nodes
+* Extendable, write your own custom re-usable nodes
 * Pre-built library of tasks to kickstart your AI
 * Heavily tested with TDD and unit tests